 Summary:

 The Somerset County Public Schools district in Maryland is home to two high schools: Washington Academy and High School and Crisfield Academy and High School.
-Both schools have consistently underperformed compared to state and district averages on standardized tests, indicating systemic challenges within the district.
+While both schools face challenges, Crisfield Academy and High School appears to be the stronger performer overall, with higher test scores, a lower dropout rate, and better statewide rankings compared to Washington Academy and High School.

 Thank you for your feedback!